 WordNet is perhaps most accessible with a graphical interface, so that all of the associative links are more obvious.
 This free internet site is a nice example.
 You type in a word, and it produces a 3-D network of the connections, color-coded for word class (nouns = blue, verbs = green) and connection type (is a part of = torquoise, opposes = red).
 Rolling the cursor over any of the nodes brings up definitions and examples.
 A commercial graphical interface, Visual Thesaurus, has more features (http://www.visualthesaurus.com).
 It allows you to rotate the 3-D networks in any direction, and when you click on any of the nodes, that node is automatically starts its own new network.
 This makes browsing through the semantic space around a topic area very easy.

 The COCA developed by Mark Davies is a very exciting corpus resource for a number of reasons.
-First, it is large, currently over 520 million words.
-Second, it is balanced, with the texts being equally divided among five genre/registers: spoken, fiction, popular magazines, newspapers. and academic journals.
+First, it is large, currently over one billion words.
+Second, it is balanced, with the texts being divided among five genre/registers in the original COCA: spoken, fiction, popular magazines, newspapers. and academic journals.
+But now there are also three new categories of less formal language from TV and movie subtitles, blogs, and web pages.
 Third, as opposed to most corpora, the COCA is not be static.
-The plan is to update it at least twice each year, maintaining the balance proportions of the registers already in place.
+It has been updated every year since its inception in 1990, maintaining the balance proportions of the registers already in place.
 Fourth, the website contains a very powerful search interface, which allows a variety of interrogations.
-Perhaps best of all, it is free, and only requires the user to register to access it.
+Perhaps best of all, it is free or inexpensive.
+A free registration allows basic access, and a small reasonable fee unlocks full functionality.

 Personal Websites of Vocabulary Specialists